ephios-dev/ephios/docs/admin/configuration/index.rst

     Defaults to ``/usercontent/``, meaning they are served by the same host.
     This is NOT recommended for `security reasons <https://docs.djangoproject.com/en/5.1/topics/security/#user-uploaded-content>`__. ephios takes care of necessary redirects if this is set to a different domain.
-    Please not that if MEDIA_URL is reacheable from the internet, anyone can download media files.
-    To prevent this, ephios checks appropriate permissions before serving files.
-The recommended setup is to declare this URL as internal in your reverse proxy and serve the files directly from the filesystem. ephios will issue a redirect to the correct URL after checking the permissions.
+    Please not that files under MEDIA_URL should not be accessible publicly.
+To enable appropriate permission checks, a possible setup is to declare this URL as internal in your reverse proxy while serving the files directly from the filesystem. ephios will issue a redirect to the correct URL after checking the permissions.

 `FALLBACK_MEDIA_SERVING`: